Table of Contents

 However, keep in mind that the Customer Profile Management described above is just one of the 4 core CDP capabilities, explained in more detail here.

-A CDP can handle zero, first, second and third party data!
-Sky is the limit on how you can leverage your CDP.
-However, most of the companies use a CDP to handle zero, first and second party data while third party data is being processed by their DMP.
+A CDP can handle zero, first, second, and third-party data!
+The sky is the limit on how you can leverage your CDP.
+However, most of the companies use a CDP to handle zero, first and second-party data while third-party data is being processed by their DMP.

 That is a tricky one and depends on the vendor that you will choose to partner with.
 It might be the case that the vendor has already a full suite of products, hence yes, you should stop using your preferred Marketing Automation (MA) software or visualization software.
 However, there are vendors who are MA or visualization software agnostic.

 Why is being that flexible a huge benefit?